 Key results reflect what success looks like and how you will measure it.
 You might decide that the outcome you seek is to increase your membership by 100 percent over three years.

 Methods are the tactics you will use to achieve your objectives and the success you plan to measure.
 They are the “hows.”
-You might improve your membership packages by adding “insider benefits.”
+For example, you might improve your membership packages by adding “insider benefits.”
 Your “hows” are your methods.

 How Will You Know That You Created a Successful Nonprofit Strategic Planning Process?